DigitalPublishingToolkit/twinejs/README.md

 by Chris Klimas, Leon Arnott, Daithi O Crualaoich, Ingrid Cheung, Thomas Michael Edwards, Micah Fitch, Juhana Leinonen, Michael Savich, and Ross Smith

+### IMPORTANT NOTE
+This fork of Twine adds a Markdown editor to passages and uses a modified version of Harlowe to display footnotes.
+This currently a work in progress and a proof of concept.
+Please use the official version of Twine for production work.

 ### SYNOPSIS

 This is a port of Twine to a browser and Electron app.
 See